 What are the most common Mitsubishi Galant problems?

-According to Au7o's analysis of 0+ owner reports, the 2004-2012 Mitsubishi Galant has 2 documented issues.
-The most frequently reported are: Automatic Transmission Failure, AC Compressor Failure.
+According to Au7o's research across NHTSA recalls, manufacturer TSBs, and owner forum reports, the 2004-2012 Mitsubishi Galant has 2 documented issues.
+The most frequently reported are: 4-Speed F4A4 / 5-Speed Sportronic Automatic Transmission Failure, A/C Condenser Failure with Refrigerant Leak.
 Of these, 1 is rated critical and should be addressed promptly.

 Is the Mitsubishi Galant reliable?

-The 2004-2012 Mitsubishi Galant has 2 known issues documented across 0+ owner reports.
-1 issue is rated critical: Automatic Transmission Failure.
+The 2004-2012 Mitsubishi Galant has 2 known issues compiled from NHTSA recalls, manufacturer TSBs, and owner forum reports.
+1 issue is rated critical: 4-Speed F4A4 / 5-Speed Sportronic Automatic Transmission Failure.
 Prospective buyers should inspect for these issues and factor potential repair costs into their purchase decision.
 Regular maintenance following the manufacturer's schedule helps prevent many common problems.

 How much does it cost to fix common Mitsubishi Galant problems?

 Repair costs for known Mitsubishi Galant issues range from $500 to $4,000, depending on the specific problem and whether you choose DIY or professional repair.
-The most critical issue, Automatic Transmission Failure, typically costs $1,500-$4,000 to repair.
+The most critical issue, 4-Speed F4A4 / 5-Speed Sportronic Automatic Transmission Failure, typically costs $1,500-$4,000 to repair.
 Au7o provides step-by-step DIY maintenance guides that can help reduce repair costs.

 What year Mitsubishi Galant is the most reliable?

 Reliability varies across model years of the Mitsubishi Galant.
-Based on owner reports, issues are most commonly reported in earlier model years.
+Based on documented issues, problems are most commonly reported in earlier model years.
 Au7o recommends checking the specific known issues for your target year before purchasing, and having a pre-purchase inspection performed by a qualified mechanic.
-Our known issues database covers the 2004-2012 Mitsubishi Galant with 2 documented issues from 0+ owner reports.
+Our known issues database covers the 2004-2012 Mitsubishi Galant with 2 documented issues compiled from NHTSA recalls, manufacturer TSBs, and owner forum reports.